britive/onboarding/cloudformation/aws/full-lab-setup/README.md

 ### Prepare Parameters

 1. Tenant name is the prefix part of your tenant URL.
-2. AWS Invalidation fucntion is optional but recommended for all AWS Integrations
+2. AWS Invalidation function is optional but recommended for all AWS Integrations
 3. SamlMetadata for your Tenant is available under System Admin > Security > SAML Configurations.
    Download the metadata xml file and transform it as follows for processing with cloudformation.
    ```bash